Ontario Digital Identity Conspiracies

 The government will access our personal information without our consent.
-The governemt will centralize every citizen’s personal, financial, business, medical and social data and assign them an identification under this system.
+The government will centralize every citizen’s personal, financial, business, medical and social data and assign them an identification under this system.

 Organizations like Google and Facebook hold your information in a centralized manner and make money off of it.
 We allow them to claim our data as their asset and make money from it.
 When we decentralize, we take back ownership of our credentials and identity.
 We will be able to choose what we share and with who.
 We will be able to monetize our identity, just like Facebook and Google currently do.

 Canadians in the private sector, not the government, were instrumental in the early days of SSI development.
 At this point, the Canadian government has no choice but to jump in and build our governance framework.
-Subsequently aligning us with other countries leading to protecting their citizens’ rights.
+Subsequently, aligning us with other countries leads to protecting their citizens’ rights.
 For example, they are working with the European Union Framework, eIDAS.